Reviewed by Oct 05, 2020| Updated on

-The average collection period is the time a business would take in order to start receiving payments that are due payable its clients.
+The average collection period is the time a business would take in order to start receiving payments that are due for payment to its clients.
 This is considered as the account receivable (AR).
 Business entities will calculate the average collection period in order to ensure that they are left with sufficient money in hand to fulfil all their fiscal commitments.

 The average collection period is obtained by the ratio of the average balance of accounts to the total net credit sales for the period and obtaining its product along with the total number of days in that period.
 The average collection period is one of the most critical factors for those business entities who depend extensively on accounts receivable for the cash inflows.